 When watching TV, at a movie, or in the theater, move around in your seat.
 At intervals, turn your head from side-to-side and rotate your shoulder blades.
 When you drive far, pull off the road every hour and walk around your car two or three times.
 That doesn’t take long!
 Periodic movement is needed in order for ligaments, cartilage, intervertebral discs, and muscles to be nourished.
 Neuromusculoskeletal structures respond poorly to being in one position for a prolonged period.

 - Your chiropractor is your partner in your healthcare.
-At Meiri Chiropractic in North Palm Beach, we’ll work with you to get the relief and health you need through chiropractic care.
+At Meiri Chiropractic in West Palm Beach, we’ll work with you to get the relief and health you need through chiropractic care.
 Together, we can be on the lookout for life and work situations where you experience pain in relation with poor posture.
 Pain is our body’s way of warning us of problems, so don’t ignore it.
 Shape up your life!
 Check your posture today.📞Contact Meiri Chiropractic today at 561-253-8984 to make an appointment or to learn more about Back to Health with Correct Ergonomics and Chiropractic Care: Part 1.